 Through all of these fantastic events, children become excited about reading and they develop a love for books.
 Look out for our reading newsletter which has information about all past and upcoming events!

-Each term, a copy of Luddy's Book Reviews will be emailed to you with flashbacks of fantastic events that have happened that term, there will be information on upcoming events and finally, there will be recommendations of books for all key stages, as well as a recommendation from a teacher!
+Every other term, a copy of Luddy's Book Reviews will be emailed to you with flashbacks of fantastic events that have happened that term.
+There will be information on upcoming events and there will be recommendations of books for all key stages, as well as a recommendation from a teacher!

 If you have any recommendations you would like to add to the next edition of Luddy's Book Reviews, please email them to firstname.lastname@example.org